Learn everything you need to know about the Character Skills Snapshot. Articles will cover test results and recipients.

 Admission teams use the information provided from The Character Skills Snapshot to complement other information required as a part of the application process, including admission test scores, interviews, grades, letters of recommendation, and other information.
 It is simply one piece of the student’s larger overall application.
 As with other facets of your application, Snapshot results will be used differently by each school according to their admission process.
 If you are curious as to how a particular school will use Snapshot results, we suggest you contact the school directly and inquire.

 Students may take The Snapshot at home, or any location with an internet connection with which you are comfortable.
-It is not available on mobile devices, and is not given at schools.

 If your child will take the SSAT, register for that first.
 Then follow these directions.
 If your child will not take the SSAT, follow these directions.NOTE: Parents/guardians must create accounts for both themselves and their students.
 The Snapshot may only be taken through the student's SSAT account; it cannot be accessed through the parent account.

-If you would normally apply for accommodations for your student when registering for the SSAT, please email TA@enrollment.org in order to receive more information about accommodations and The Snapshot.
+Please email TA@enrollment.org in order to receive more information about accommodations and The Snapshot.

 Students may take The Character Skills Snapshot one time per testing year (August 1 - July 31).The Character Skills Snapshot is intended to capture a snapshot of the student at the moment when they apply and the results are valid for one year.